InterstellarJS/PlanetTech/README.md

 ![quad Sphere](./public/readmeImg/img4.jpg)

-Now lets say we want to add a texture to our sphere and start making it look like a planet. the code will be the same as before.
+Now lets say we want to add a texture to our sphere and start making it look like a planet. the code will be the same as before except now we are using `addTexture` method.
 ```javascript
   const params = {
     width: 100,